DrakesProjects/kalshi-stuff/README.md

 # Kalshi stuff
-A demo of how to access kalshi API's.
+A demo of how to access kalshi's APIs.
 I'm currently working on a trading bot and robust infrastructure/tooling for trading on the platform.
 Direct any inquiries to drake.adams@hotmail.com

 ***DISCALIMER:*** Make sure you understand any code you run from this repository...